NithishRaja/natural-selection-simulator/README.md

 * grid state for each day is logged inside **logging/day{day no}**
 * player movements for each day is logged inside **logging/day{day no}/{player id}**

+## Features

+* Currently a new grid is being worked on where all cells are objects instead of some being strings and others being arrays